secdev/scapy/doc/scapy/advanced_usage.rst

 Decorator for actions
 ~~~~~~~~~~~~~~~~~~~~~

 Actions are methods that are decorated by the return of ``ATMT.action`` function.
-This function takes the transition method it is bound to as first parameter and an optionnal priority ``prio`` as a second parameter.
+This function takes the transition method it is bound to as first parameter and an optional priority ``prio`` as a second parameter.
 Default priority is 0.
 An action method can be decorated many times to be bound to many transitions.

 ::